Treating a Deviated Septum with a Septoplasty

 If you struggle to get air through your nose, you may have a deviated septum.
 While this common condition can be particularly annoying when you’re trying to sleep or exercise, it can easily be remedied with deviated septum septoplasty.
-Here is what you should know before scheduling a free consultation with Dr. Zandifar in Beverly Hills to see if a nasal septoplasty surgery may be an option for you.
+Here is what you should know before scheduling a free consultation with Dr. Zandifar in Beverly Hills or Santa Monica to see if a nasal septoplasty surgery may be an option for you.

 What Are the Symptoms of a Deviated Septum?